prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/best-1440p-gaming-monitors.md

 ![Acer K272HUL](/img/1440p-monitors/k272.png){: .img-middle}

 **1.** This is our pick for the budget-conscious gamers out there.
-This monitor is priced well for the high resolution panel and solid performance.
+This monitor is priced well for the high-resolution panel and solid performance.
 This monitor is one of Acer’s K series monitors, delivering top-notch digital content.

 The expansive LCD screen is equipped with a 2560x1440 resolution display along the [IPS panel](https://www.slrlounge.com/what-is-an-ips-monitor-understanding-ips-displays/).
 With this monitor, you're guaranteed stunning images at all times.
 With a response time of 1 ms, you won't have to worry about lagging in game.
 If you are fond of playing fast-paced FPS games, you will benefit from this responsive monitor.

 The color accuracy is very impressive, with no hint of light bleeding in the backlight.
-Furtheremore, there is not any shuttering or ghosting when playing a fast paced game.
+Furthermore, there is not any shuttering or ghosting when playing a fast paced game.
 With the matte screen and IPS display, this monitor is a steal for the price.

 [Read our Review](/best-1440p-gaming-monitors/acer-k272hul-review/){: .big-button}